Thank you for joining our monthly code challenges.

 Learn how to use the video sensing option in scratch to make an interactive game.

-Choose Your Own Adventure with Scratch By designing scenes, sprites, and animations, you can code an animated choose your own adventure story in Scratch.
+Choose Your Own Adventure with Scratch.
+By Designing scenes, spirites, and animations, you can code an animated choose your own adventure in Scratch.

 Download this activity to help students plan their story.